BrandonLMorris/brandonlmorris.github.io/myhome.md

 infrastructure], and [cloud networking cluster management technology][firefly].

-More recently, I interned at Sandia National Labs where I engineered a machine learning model to predict hard drive failure from raw S.M.A.R.T. disc attributes (to be open-sourced soon).
+More recently, I interned at Sandia National Labs where I engineered a machine learning model to predict hard drive failure from raw S.M.A.R.T. disk attributes (to be open-sourced soon).
 My full resume can be found [here][resume].